velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 #### Configuring the Scheduler
 First of all we have to fetch some videos to store them in our database.

-We need to run a periodic task that will run every minute and watch the updates on external website.
+We need to run a periodic task that will run with one minure intervals and watch the updates on external website.

 We'll start from defining the Spring Boot Application that will search for any [scheduled tasks](https://spring.io/guides/gs/scheduling-tasks/) and run them as we configure.